 TANA Netting contributes to the fight

 Here at TANA Netting, we are committed to improve the lives of people threatened by malaria and other vector-borne diseases.
 We realise the importance of cost-effective and high quality preventive products so the ongoing fight against malaria can continue unabated.
-Our key product, the DawaPlus® 2.0 Long-Lasting Insecticidal Net, is in the vanguard of these efforts, and is recommended by the World Health Organization Pesticide Evaluation Scheme (WHOPES) as a tool for malaria control and prevention.
+Our key product, the DawaPlus® 2.0 Long-Lasting Insecticidal Net, is in the vanguard of these efforts, and has been listed by the World Health Organization (WHO) Prequalification Team (PQ) as accepted for procurement by UN and other international agencies and as a tool for malaria control and prevention.

 Finishing the job